Sanoma-CDA/maxmind-geoip2-scala/README.md

 additiveGaussianNoiseMeters(1000)(p2)
 //res5: com.sanoma.cda.geo.Point = Point(1.1945165899260433,3.3888928371192066)
 ```
-# Add gaussian noise with for example std of 1km to the accurate location
-# Discretize the location by rounding the latitude and longitude to fewer decimals
-# Or just return the suitable size geohash of the location

 There is also k-anonymity function.
 There you would return the smallest geohash that contains at least k-people in it.
 This is not implemented yet here.
 Some considerations on this.
 We need to define a time period and do sliding windows over time.
 This costs memory as it would need to be calculated for multiple of the smallest